Our Services

 Helpful Resources

-Your fever, cough, aches, and fatigue reflect an immune response; medically approved next steps include close monitoring, contacting a clinician promptly for severe or high-risk cases, and early antivirals like oseltamivir when appropriate, plus rest and steps to prevent spread.
-See below for critical red flags, who is at higher risk, and exactly when to seek urgent or emergency care.
+Your fever, cough, body aches, and fatigue are signs of an active immune response.
+Medically recommended next steps include close symptom monitoring, prompt contact with a clinician for severe or high-risk cases, and early antiviral treatment such as oseltamivir (Tamiflu) when appropriate.
+Rest, hydration, and isolation help prevent spread.
+Below, you'll find critical red flags, who is at higher risk, and exactly when to seek urgent or emergency care.

 Let's walk through what you need to know.